routegy/routegy-docs/app/docs/reference/templating.md

 Templates have access to all of the data captured by the [app](/reference/apps/) for the [event](/reference/events/).
 These values are top-level items in the templating language.

-For example, imagine you have a [pattern](/reference/patterns/) that captures problems with a coffee machine.
-It has two properties: `problem` and `additional_comment`.
+For example, imagine you have a [pattern](/reference/patterns/) that uses an [object schema](http://json-schema.org/understanding-json-schema/reference/object.html) with two properties: `problem` and `additional_comment`.

 These values would be accessed in your [actions](/reference/actions/) fields by using: